NielsBongers/AERIUS-API-examples/README.md

 ## Requesting API key

 To start, you have to generate an API key.
 I advise doing that via [their website](https://connect.aerius.nl/api/?urls.primaryName=Gemeenschappelijk#/user/generateApiKey) (under _Try it out_).
 You can also do it via the code, with ```request_api_key```.
 You can then set that in the code.

+## Disclaimer

+I don't see any information about rate limitations on the website, and didn't encounter issues even when running the code a few times during debugging.
+I would advise keeping the status query rate high though (one second by default) and not sending too many report requests at once though.

+I made this over the weekend because I got curious if I could get it working - this is not a serious project.